Skip to navigation Skip to content

 Basic Daily Fee (BDF)

-Remains constant for hardship period
+Remains constant for hardship period.

-Consumer Price Increase (CPI) will increase fee reduction amount
+CPI will increase fee reduction amount.

 Means Tested Care Fee (MTCF)

-Will change if MTCF rate changes due to changes in income, assets, or other circumstances
+Will change if MTCF rate changes due to changes in income, assets, or other circumstances.

-The assessed care recipient contribution will be deducted from subsidies paid to the service
+The assessed care recipient contribution will be deducted from subsidies paid to the service.

-Fee reduction amount is applied from start date and not reviewed unless requested
+Fee reduction amount is applied from start date and not reviewed unless requested.

 Daily Accommodation Contribution (DAC)/Refundable Accommodation Contribution (RAC)

-Will change if DAC rate changes due to changes in income, assets, or other circumstances
+Will change if DAC rate changes due to changes in income, assets, or other circumstances.

-The care recipient contribution will be deducted from accommodation supplement paid to the service
+The care recipient contribution will be deducted from accommodation supplement paid to the service.

-Fee reduction amount is applied from start date and not reviewed unless requested
+Fee reduction amount is applied from start date and not reviewed unless requested.

 Refundable Accommodation Deposit (RAD)/Daily Accommodation Payment (DAP)

-Remains constant for hardship period
+Remains constant for hardship period.

-Exception: if DAP changes due to combined payment/draw down from RAD, a manual review will be required when requested
+Exception: if DAP changes due to combined payment/draw down from RAD, a manual review will be required when requested.

-Fee reduction amount is applied from start date and not reviewed unless requested
+Fee reduction amount is applied from start date and not reviewed unless requested.

 The service is eligible to receive their maximum Means Test Accommodation Supplement (MTAS) less any care recipient contribution amount.
 MTAS paid to the service may not be equal to the fee reduction amount.

-Fee Type – Pre 1/7/14
+Fee Type - Pre 1 July 2014

 Basic Daily Fee (BDF)

-Remains constant for hardship period
+Remains constant for hardship period.

-CPI will increase fee reduction amount
+CPI will increase fee reduction amount.

-Service will be topped up to the full BDF amount with a BDF hardship supplement and this will increase with CPI
+Service will be topped up to the full BDF amount with a BDF hardship supplement and this will increase with CPI.

 Income Tested Fee (ITF)

-Will change if ITF rate changes due to changes in income
+Will change if ITF rate changes due to changes in income.

-The assessed care recipient contribution will be deducted from subsidies paid to the service
+The assessed care recipient contribution will be deducted from subsidies paid to the service.

-Fee reduction amount is applied from start date and not reviewed unless requested
+Fee reduction amount is applied from start date and not reviewed unless requested.

 Accommodation Bond

-Remains constant for hardship periods
+Remains constant for hardship periods.

-Fee reduction amount is applied from start date and not reviewed unless requested
+Fee reduction amount is applied from start date and not reviewed unless requested.

 Accommodation Charge

-Remains constant for hardship periods
+Remains constant for hardship periods.

-Fee reduction amount is applied from start date and not reviewed unless requested
+Fee reduction amount is applied from start date and not reviewed unless requested.

 Fee Type - Pre 2008